hojberg/hojberg/README.md

 # Simon Højberg
 UIs, Functional Programming, Architecture, Category Theory.

+--

+Currently writing a book on collaboration in software: [Programming is Collaboration](http://programming-is-collaboration.com)

 <!--
 **hojberg/hojberg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.